crowz-fx/fx_script-chrome_extension_template-r/README.md

 ## Features
 - Templating for folders
 - Git init feature with intial commit
-- Ability to pass in parameters using a 'params.txt' file
 - Ability to execute the script interactively taking in the user input

 ## Notes and considerations